tbartsctr/PSFinal/README.md

 -----> MONGO DB CLUSTER CURRENTLY PAUSED SO CREATE ACCOUNT WILL NOT WORK AND PRODUCT PAGE WILL NOT POPULATE <-------

+----> CLICK ON AIM LOGO TO ACCESS HOMEPAGE <-----

 Features
 Homepage: The main landing page with links to:
 Shop Page